Roulette: History

-In the 19th century, roulette spread all over Europe and the US, becoming one of the most famous and most popular casino games.
+In the 19th century, roulette spread all over Europe and the US, becoming one of the most popular casino games.
 When the German government abolished gambling in the 1860s, the Blanc family moved to the last legal remaining casino operation in Europe at Monte Carlo, where they established a gambling mecca for the elite of Europe.
-It was here that the single zero roulette wheel became the premier game, and over the years was exported around the world, except in the United States where the double zero wheel had remained dominant.
+It was here that the single zero roulette wheel became the premier game, and over the years was exported around the world, except in the United States where the double zero wheel remained dominant.

 In the United States, the French double zero wheel made its way up the Mississippi from New Orleans, and then westward.
 It was here, because of rampant cheating by both operators and gamblers, that the wheel was eventually placed on top of the table to prevent devices from being hidden in the table or wheel, and the betting layout was simplified.
 This eventually evolved into the American-style roulette game.
 The American game was developed in the gambling dens across the new territories where makeshift games had been set up, whereas the French game evolved with style and leisure in Monte Carlo.

 During the first part of the 20th century, the only casino towns of note were Monte Carlo with the traditional single zero French wheel, and Las Vegas with the American double zero wheel.
 In the 1970s, casinos began to flourish around the world.
 In 1996 the first online casino, generally believed to be InterCasino, made it possible to play roulette online.
 By 2008, there were several hundred casinos worldwide offering roulette games.
-The double zero wheel is found in the U.S., Canada, South America, and the Caribbean, while the single zero wheel is predominant elsewhere.
+The double zero wheel is found in the United States, Canada, South America, and the Caribbean, while the single zero wheel is predominant elsewhere.

-The sum of all the numbers on the roulette wheel (from 0 to 36) is 666, which is the "Number of the Beast".